juhamyllari/digit-recognizer/README.md

 # Digit Recognizer
 Digit Recognizer is a web application that identifies hand written digits.
-The user has the option of telling Digit Recognizer whether the digit was correctly identified, in which case the information is saved in a database.
+The user has the option of telling Digit Recognizer whether the digit was correctly identified.
+The information is saved in a database.

 ## Live on the Web
 The app is running (at least some of the time) on Heroku [here](https://digit-reader.herokuapp.com/).